OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/portfolio/Portfolio_template_Administration_and_editing.md

 These persons can then use the questionnaire and make assessments.
 Several ratings can also be displayed in a spider's web.

+!!! hint ""
 	Since OpenOlat version 15.5 the learning resource "Form" is used instead of the type "Questionnaire".

-Hint
+!!! hint
 		In general the author creates assignments and not entries.

 Further configurations are possible via the portfolio toolbar and the "Administration" menu.